-DataQuest is an online data tool located on the CDE DataQuest Web page that contains additional information about this school and comparisons of the school to the district, the county, and the state.
+DataQuest is an online data tool located on the CDE DataQuest Web page at https://dq.cde.gov/dataquest/ that contains additional information about this school and comparisons of the school to the district, the county, and the state.
 Specifically, DataQuest is a dynamic system that provides reports for accountability (e.g., test data, enrollment, high school graduates, dropouts, course enrollments, staffing, and data regarding English learners.